Prison social worker who survived child sex abuse tries to save program for female inmates

 Myeshia’s life descended later into a downward spiral of alcohol and crack cocaine addiction.

-She got a 16-year prison sentence for throwing hot oil at her boyfriend and stabbing him.
+She was given a 16-year prison sentence for throwing hot oil at her boyfriend and stabbing him.

 She told PIX11 the family violence program helped her enormously.

-“We talk about the child abuse we all endured,” Myeshia, now 44, told PIX11, “Even though I’m responsible for my crimes, there were other things before my crimes.”
+“We talk about the child abuse we all endured,” Myeshia, now 44, told PIX11.
+“Even though I’m responsible for my crimes, there were other things before my crimes.”

-Samantha Hughes of Rochester is just 22 years old, but she received a 15-year prison sentence at age 20 in a headline-making kidnapping case.
+Samantha Hughes of Rochester is 22 years old.
+She received a 15-year prison sentence at age 20 in a headline-making kidnapping case.

 Hughes lured two students from the University of Rochester to a house, where other men and women were waiting to beat them up, after some kind of deal gone wrong.